 Are their Twitter Baseball uniforms?

 Yes.
-The BROS wear forest green, the MONGOS wear royal blue, the SCHMOOZERS are orange/black, and the SOFTBALLERS are scheduled to wear red.
+The BROS wear forest green, the MONGOS wear royal blue, the SCHMOOZERS are orange/black, and the MINKMEN wear navy blue/gold.

 What do I do if I want to become a Regular?